Unthrottled/acari-landing/README.md

 You could create a script that has this as the command:

-`docker run --rm -v /home/alex/workspace/acari-landing/web-content:/app alexsimons/nodebuild run compile` replacing /home/alex/workspace with whatever you put the repository.
+`docker run --rm -v /home/alex/workspace/acari-landing/web-content:/app alexsimons/nodebuild run compile`

+You will probably want to replace  /home/alex/workspace with whatever you put the repository.

 ![END](images/end.jpg)